jcnimble/GifTastic/README.md

 # GifTastic
 Homework Assignment
 I used a lot of the activities we did in class to complete this assignment -- which is what I liked.
-I didn't have to go searcging for random code pieces that I wasn't really familiar with.
+I didn't have to go searching for random code pieces that I wasn't really familiar with.
 This really reinforced the learning in class.

 I started with the activity that had movie quotes and actors using the Giphy API.
 I wanted to make sure my API key worked.
 Then I experimented with different searches.
 I decided on doing "Epic Fails" in honor of my Bootcamp experience thus far.
 I wanted all the gifs pulled to be fails in different categories.
 So I built in "fail+" in the search line of the queryURL.
 So the user would just be typing in a category and within the category it would only be fails.